repbin/repbin/USAGE.md

 	repclient -out OTHERFILE  http://bvuk3xmvslx3idcj.onion/3x77hJtt42MkGbs18e1ZvBw9oAftAUrr9K9x4E8rQzed_2PGBikD5hEcXh7kT4vtKPsZuwymWMeBNeGiRpQ24upB3

 Keep in mind to use your own pastebin address.
 The example address shown will not work.
-You will know have the content of the paste in file "OTHERFILE".
+You will know have the content of the paste in file `OTHERFILE`.

 An even easier way accomplish the same task is to use pipes.
 Post: